Frequently asked questions about Holy Cross Episcopal

 When you arrive, you will be met by a greeter who will welcome you with a smile, offer you a name tag (members as well as guests are invited to wear them), answer any questions you have, and help you find your way to the sanctuary, the nursery, and restrooms.
 If you like, they can also find someone to sit with you and explain anything that is unfamiliar.
 An usher will give you a bulletin that outlines the service.
 Please sit anywhere you like.

-At the 10:30 a.m. service, the service is projected on screens and is easy to follow.
+At the 10:30 a.m. and 12:30 p.m. service, the service is projected on screens and is easy to follow.
 At the 8 a.m. service, we use The Book of Common Prayer, which is the red book in the pew back in front of you.
 Page numbers are announced.
-The 12:30 p.m. service is in Spanish, and we use a printed service booklet.

 There are some Bibles in the pews.
-However, the lessons for the day are available on a printed leaflet at 8 a.m., on the slides at 10:30 a.m., and in the bulletin for the 12:30 p.m. service.
+However, the lessons for the day are available on a printed leaflet at 8 a.m., on the slides at 10:30 a.m. and 12:30 p.m.
 We do this to make it easier for you to follow along without juggling so many books.

 If you are familiar with Roman Catholic or Lutheran services, you will find our worship quite familiar.
 If you are from a non-liturgical church background, listen and observe, participate as you are comfortable, and ask questions.
 It won’t take long for you to feel right at home.

 “What should I wear?”

 Clothes and shoes.
 Seriously.
 Some people like to dress up to come to church.
 Some men wear suits and ties; more wear open-collar shirts and jackets.
 Some women wear skirts or slacks.
 Some people wear shorts or jeans.
 Gathering to praise and worship God is far more important than what you wear.

 “Will I be asked to introduce myself or do anything that might make me uncomfortable?”